-1. Different needs and preferences of learners
+LMS Strategy Challenge #1 – Different needs and preferences of learners

-3. Instructional design challenges
+LMS Strategy Challenge #3 – Instructional design challenges

-Employing productive and talented instructional designers can be challenging for organisations due to high demand and complex work.
+Employing productive and talented instructional designers can be challenging for organizations due to high demand and complex work.
 When a mobile-based LMS, like EdApp, is employed, we do all of the design work for you.
 Our instructional designers design your training modules around your unique content.
-We import the information into the most effective responsive templates, in a way which will present the information at its optimal level.
+We import the information into the most effective responsive templates, in a way that will present the information at its optimal level.

-4. Excessively elaborate structure
+LMS Strategy Challenge #4 – Excessively elaborate structure

 When some hear engagement, they think greatly elaborate design, filled to the brim with different layers and ineffective design elements.
-To avoid this and, instead, develop a strategy which will be entirely beneficial, adopt a good LMS.
+To avoid this and, instead, develop a strategy that will be entirely beneficial, adopt a good LMS.
 We design streamlined and accessible designs which withhold the key to employee training success.
-The lessons are compatible on various mobile devices for learners’ own convenience, whether this is a laptop, tablet or smartphone.
+The lessons are compatible with various mobile devices for learners’ own convenience, whether this is a laptop, tablet or smartphone.